-- 1. Find that the introduction and adoption of Ordinance No. 927, attached hereto as Attachment A, is exempt from CEQA pursuant to Public Resources Code section 21080(b)(8) and CEQA Guidelines section 15273 because it entails the establishment, modification, structuring, restructuring of charges by public agencies that are not designed to increase services or expand a system and are designed to meet operating expenses; - 2.
-Introduce Ordinance No. 927, an Ordinance of the County of Riverside Regulating Short-Term Rentals; and - 3.
-Direct Purchasing and Fleet Services, on behalf of the Transportation Land Management Agency, to solicit proposals for professional services to monitor and manage the Short-Term Rental program to assist the County in its implementation of this Ordinance throughout unincorporated areas.
+Find that the re-introduction and adoption of Ordinance No. 927, attached hereto as Attachment A, is exempt from CEQA pursuant to Public Resources Code section 21080(b)(8) and CEQA Guidelines section 15273 because it entails the establishment, modification, structuring, restructuring of charges by public agencies that are not designed to increase services or expand a system and are designed to meet operating expenses; and of the County of Riverside Regulating Short-Term Rentals.